bitmakerlabs/wdi-february-2019/09-problem-solving-computational-thinking/README.md

 # Problem Solving and Computational Thinking
-So far we've talk about how the fundamental build blocks of programming work, including variables, arrays, hashes, iteration, if/else statements, methods, arguments, and return values.
+So far we've talk about how the fundamental build blocks of programming work, including variables, arrays, hashes, iteration, if/else statements, functions, arguments, and return values.
 But knowing the *what* and *how* isn't the hard part - the hard part is knowing *why* and *when* to apply each of these concepts when you're presented with any given programming task.

 ##  Agenda
 * What is computational thinking